 Selene’s lips twitched in amusement.
 She shook her head and, dismissing Desmond from her mind, turned back to Oren, serious once more.
 He opened the doors with a flourish and announced her arrival to the assembled Council members.

-Selene glided silently through the doors into a large round chamber, once the original Great Hall of the ancient castle but since modernized for more practical purposes.
-Before her, assembled in a ring around the chamber, sat the decision makers of her pack.
+Selene glided silently through the doors into a round chamber, once the original Great Hall of the ancient castle but since modernized for more practical purposes.
+Before her, assembled in a ring around the large room, sat the decision makers of her pack.
 Some were in their wolf form, but most appeared as humans.
-Now that Gideon was gone, Selene had noticed that more and more of the pack preferred their human form for day-to-day activities.
-She’d also noticed that the Council, without Gideon’s influence directing them, had difficulty making decisions.
+Now that Gideon was gone, more and more of the pack preferred their human form for day-to-day activities.
+But the Council, without Gideon’s influence directing them, increasingly had difficulty making decisions.

 Now she was forced to take a step that part of her questioned, part of her wanted—an internal battle of wills she suspected would rage long after the decision had been finalized.
 Regardless of right or wrong, she’d have to handle this moment with delicacy and tact—traits she secretly feared she didn’t possess.